 Aberdeen

-Indian Burial Ground - An old Indian burial ground behind some apartments is said to be haunted.
-Reports say that if one takes something from the burial ground, an Indian will appear in your house or yard every night until you return whatever it was you took.
+Indian Burial Ground – An old Indian burial ground behind some apartments is said to be haunted.
+Reports say that if one takes something from the burial ground, an Indian will appear in your house or yard every night until you return whatever you had taken.

 Fincastle

-Dixie School - This schoolhouse was closed in the 1960s and since then, the second floor has collapsed down to the first.
+Dixie School – This schoolhouse was closed in the 1960s.
+Since then, the second floor has collapsed down onto the first floor.
 Despite this, mysterious lights have been spotted in the second floor windows along with other rooms.
-Years ago, locals entered the school at night with flashlights and witnessed ghostly children walking single file up and down the hallways.
-Witnesses have also reported seeing a man walking around with a lantern with a little girl screaming in the background, "No daddy, no!!
-Please stop!!".
+Locals entered the school years ago at night with flashlights and witnessed ghostly children walking single file up and down the hallways.
+Witnesses have also reported seeing a man walking around with a lantern and hearing a little girl screaming in the background, “No daddy, no!
+Please stop!”

 Georgetown

-Hammer Road - Legend says that on the property that a tractor place now occupies once sat a home where two people were murdered, along with their dog.
-The father of the home was standing in the backyard next to a shed with his dog when the shot went through the dog striking him.
-The mother heard the noise and upon going outside to investigate, she was also shot.
-She crawled back into the home but died before police arrived.
-Witnesses to the haunting would hear cars in the driveway and people talking, but no one would ever be around when they went to see what was going on.
-(Thanks to Brian Berry for submitting this haunting).
+Hammer Road – Legend says that a home where two people and their dog were murdered once occupied the site where the tractor store is today.
+The husband of the home was standing in the backyard next to a shed with his dog when the shot went through the dog, striking him.
+The wife heard the noise and she was also shot after going outside to investigate.
+She crawled back into the home but died before help arrived.
+After the murders, people would hear cars in the driveway and people talking, but no one would ever be around when they went to see what was going on.
+(Credits: Brian Berry)

 Higginsport

-Higginsport School - The school is haunted by a man who was burned to death by the boiler in the basement.
-Mysterious voices are often heard inside.
+Higginsport School – The school is haunted by a man who was burned to death by the boiler in the basement.
+Mysterious voices are often heard inside the school.

 Ripley

-Baird House - Built in 1825 as an inn, the original family who lived there is said to haunt the house.
-Singing, doors opening and closing, flickering lights, and strange presences are all parts of the hauntings.
+Baird House – Built in 1825 as an inn, the original family who lived there is said to haunt the house.
+Singing, doors opening and closing, flickering lights and strange presences are all part of the paranormal activity that take place there.
 A ghostly cat can sometimes be seen as well.